What is the cost of living in Missouri?

 How much tax will I pay in Missouri?

-Missouri’s state income tax rate works on a graduated system, ranging between 0% and 5.4%.
+Missouri’s state income tax rate works on a graduated system, with rates ranging from 2.00% to 4.80%.

 Here's a comparison of income tax rates among some neighboring states: